The federal Mail, Internet, or Telephone Order Merchandise Rule applies to most things you order by mail, online, or by phone. It says:

 Sometimes, you might sign up for a free trial, only to discover that the company starts sending you products every month, and billing you.
 That might be a scam.
 Learn about free-trials, auto-renewals, and negative option subscriptions and what to do if you're charged for products you don't want or didn't order.

 To help avoid shopping hassles:

 - Consider your experience with the company or its general reputation before you order.
 If you’ve never heard of the seller, search online for its name plus words like “complaint” or “scam” to find out other people’s experiences.

 - Check out the company’s refund and return policies, the item’s availability, and the total cost before you place your order.

 - Get a shipment date.

-- Keep records of your order, like the website, ad, or catalog you ordered from, any promises the company made about shipping and when they were made, the date of your order, and a copy of the order form you sent to the company.
-If you’re ordering by phone, keep a list of the items, their stock codes, and the order confirmation code.
+- Keep records of your order.
+Know what website, ad, or catalog you ordered from and make a note of the date of your order, any promises the company made about shipping, and when the promises were made.
+Keep any order confirmation, receipt, tracking number, or other documents you get, as well as all email, text messages, or other communications you have with the company.
+If you’re ordering by phone, keep a list of the items you ordered, their stock codes, and the order confirmation code.

 - Track your purchases.
 If you spot an issue, like a mistake in your delivery address, you might be able to resolve it before it becomes a problem.